-In order to fully understand what you’re dealing with, you need to first be familiar with some basic terminology.
-Here are a few terms you need to know:
+To fully understand how capital gains and losses impact your taxes, you need to be familiar with some basic terminology.
+Here are a few definitions you should know:

 - Capital Asset.
-Generally, the term refers to stocks, bonds, real estate, or other assets that have a value.
-The IRS defines pretty much everything you own as an asset, including your home, vehicles, and possessions.
-(If you have a business, this excludes anything that is used for your business or belongs to your business.)
+Generally, the term capital asset refers to stocks, bonds, real estate, or other assets that have value.
+The IRS considers pretty much everything you own as a capital asset, including your home, vehicles, and possessions.
+If you have a business, capital assets do not include anything that’s used for your business, such as inventory.

-- Capital Gains.
-A capital gain is profit that you receive after selling a capital asset, minus its original cost.
-During the time that you own a capital asset, such as a share of stock, you don’t pay income taxes on its value.
-When you sell the share of stock, however, you may have to pay tax on your profit.
-In order to determine your profit, you’ll generally take the amount you paid for the share, plus any fees you paid, and subtract that from the amount you sold it for.
+- Capital Gain.
+A capital gain is a profit you receive after selling a capital asset, minus its original cost.
+During the time you own a capital asset, such as a share of stock, you don’t pay taxes as the stock increases in value.
+However, when you sell the stock, if you sell it for more than you paid for the share, you pay taxes on the difference between the selling price and what you paid for the share, plus any fees you paid.

 - Capital Loss.
-This occurs when you sell a capital asset but don’t recoup the amount you paid (i.e. you took a loss on it).
+A capital loss occurs when you sell a capital asset for less than what you paid for the asset.

 - Cost Basis.
-Simply put KEEP THIS, this is the amount you paid for an asset, including any fees or taxes.
+Your cost basis in a capital asset is the amount you paid for the asset, including any fees or taxes.

 How Are Capital Gains Taxed?

 The amount of taxes you pay on capital gains depends on how much you made from the sale, how long you’ve owned the asset, and the type of capital asset you’re dealing with.
 Consider the following when reviewing your capital gains:

 Long-Term vs. Short-Term Holding Period

 There are two holding periods that matter when calculating your tax bill on a capital gain or loss: